lilyosah/tech-knowledgebase/Design Patterns.md

 **Typical implementation:** Composition, separating different pieces of a problem into different classes/libraries

 #### 🤹‍ Null Object
 ==Def:== "(Doesn’t appear in GoF catalog) Provide an object with defined neutral behaviors that can be safely called, to take the place of conditionals guarding method call".
-Stand-in on which “important” methods can be called
+A dummy object that has all the same behaviors as a real object but doesn't do anything when those behaviors are called

 **Ex: ✏**  All Customers should names, and we should be able to store certain important information about them.
 But what if we need to accommodate anonymous or guest users?
 Null object allows us to avoid scattered conditional (if) blocks

 #### 🤹‍ Observer (Pub-sub)
-==Def:== Allows for loose coupling between publisher (creates events) and subscriber (listens for events)
+==Def:== One or more entities need to be notified when something happens to an object.

+Provides a canonical way for the subject to maintain a list of its observers and notify them automatically of any state changes in which they have indicated interest, using a narrow interface to separate the concept of observation from the specifics of what each observer does with the information.

 **Problem:** entity $O$ (“observer”) wants to know when certain things happen to entity $S$ (“subject”)
 - **Ex: ✏**  Auditor wants to know whenever “sensitive” actions are performed by an admin